-Cloud Spanner uses load-based splitting to evenly distribute your data load across nodes: after a few minutes of high load, Cloud Spanner introduces split boundaries between rows of non-interleaved tables and assigns each split to a different server.
-As a rule of thumb, if your data load is well distributed and you follow best practices for schema design and bulk loading, your write throughput should double every few minutes until you saturate the resources in your instance.
+Spanner uses load-based splitting to evenly distribute your data load across the instance's compute resources.
+After a few minutes of high load, Spanner introduces split boundaries between rows.
+In general, if your data load is well-distributed and you follow best practices for schema design and bulk loading, your write throughput should double every few minutes until you saturate the available CPU resources in your instance.

 Partition your data by primary key

 Spanner dynamically partitions tables into smaller ranges.
 The primary key for a row determines where it is partitioned.

 To get optimal write throughput for bulk loads, partition your data by primary key with this pattern: